 - Seaweed Salad: This sweet, acidic starter salad is topped with sesame seeds and has a delightful crunchy and chewy texture.

-On the hunt for sushi catering in your neighborhood?
+On the hunt for sushi catering near you?